 Key questions are:

-If you breach your responsibilities, you could be made personally liable to pay over any profit you have made to the company, and to reimburse it for any losses it has made.
+If you breach your responsibilities as a director, you could be made personally liable to pay over any profit you have made to the company, and to reimburse it for any losses it has made.
 You may be covered by Directors' and Officers' Liability insurance, or your company may have agreed to indemnify you against certain liabilities, but the best strategy is to act properly in the first place.

 You would be breaching those duties if: